 Opportunities to work with informative and challenging musical leaders.

 Expand your musical knowledge and skills by exposure to invited session leaders with special knowledge of certain musical types, traditions or regional cultures.
-Meet and study with nationally and internationally recognized clinicians at annual all-day workshops.
+Meet and study with nationally and internationally recognized clinicians at virtual mini-workshops.

 Opportunities to contribute to community cultural outreach.